lvpp/jcosmo-docs/README.md

 # JCOSMO Documentation

 Welcome to the **JCOSMO Documentation Repository**.
 This repository contains user guides, tutorials, and reference materials for **JCOSMO**, a tool for COSMO-based modeling and property prediction.

+The live documentation is available at [lvpp.github.io/jcosmo-docs/](https://lvpp.github.io/jcosmo-docs/).

 ## About JCOSMO